5014NG3/eStore/README.md

 Ubuntu/Linux:

+## Pre-reqs:

 install sqlite3: sudo apt-get install sqlite3

 install java: sudo apt install openjdk-11-jdk-headless

+## Database:

 navigate to eStore/sqlite/db

 then on the command line do: sqlite3 chinook.db (change chinook to whatever you want just make sure to follow up with the necessary changes throughout the files)

+if you need a different version put it in "/eStore/sqlite/java/connect/net/sqlitetutorial" with the java files.

 download sqlite-jdbc-driver: https://www.sqlitetutorial.net/sqlite-java/sqlite-jdbc-driver/

+## Compiling:

-if you need a different version put it in "/eStore/sqlite/java/connect/net/sqlitetutorial" with the java files.
-Then do javac *.java to compile inside the same folder.
+Then do javac *.java to compile within the same folder.

-After the java files are compiled do inside the previously mentioned folder location:
+After the java files are compiled do the following command inside the same folder

+## Running program:

-java -classpath ".:sqlite-jdbc-3.36.0.3.jar" Connect
+command: java -classpath ".:sqlite-jdbc-3.36.0.3.jar" Connect